A Small Gain Analysis of Single Timescale Actor Critic: Introduction

 An alternative approach is to do many critic steps per actor step.
 This can ensure that the actor always has good approximations of the correct Q-values coming from the critic, and, once again, this allows an analysis of actor-critic as a gradient method with error.
 It should be emphasized, however, that this method can outperform vanilla policy gradient methods because the variance from this procedure can be much better than than the variance from trajectory rollouts (a point made in \cite{xu2020improved}).

 However, it is not clear that actor-critic really needs either of these approaches, and indeed they are often not used in practice.
-Either approach is inconvenient: a two timescale approach involves artificially slowing down the actor, while using many critic steps usually requires knowing the desired accuracy to which the problem should be solved ahead of time (which is then used to determine the number of critic steps per actor step).
+Either approach is inconvenient, {\ao since both involve artificially slowing down the actor, and this results in slower convergence rates. }

+{ \ao Indeed, as we explain more formally later in the paper, actor-critic is an attempt to perform approximate iterations of stochastic gradient descent (SGD) on a non-convex objective.
+The choice of step-size is crucial here.
+For non-convex SGD, a simple argument shows that a step-size of $1/T^{u}$ multiplying the gradient at each step translates into a convergence rate of $\max(1/T^{u}, 1/T^{1-u})$ \cite{nonconvexsgd}.
+Informally speaking, the first term of the maximum comes from analyzing the expected progress towards the optimal solution at each step, while the second comes from the variance of each update.
+The best choice is $u=1/2$ which trades off the best between these and clearly any other choice of $u \in [0,1]$ results in a worse scaling of the maximum above.
+In actor-critic the same tradeoff reappears: slowing down the actor relative to the best $T^{-1/2}$ step-size decay to make it possible for the critic to ``catch up'' results in a worse decay with $T$. }

 The underlying technical challenge in getting rid of these approaches is that, without two timescales or having the critic take many steps per actor step, one cannot immediately argue that the actor has access to approximately correct $Q$-values from the critic.
 As a result, it becomes much more challenging to connect actor-critic to perturbed gradient descent.
 Our work seeks to address this by showing how a version of the small gain theorem can be used to give an analysis of actor-critic without either of the above approaches.